GeorgeLychock/georgelychock-career/README.md

     -   #### Colour Scheme
         -   Most likely using a white main background to give a more professional look as opposed to black or dark colors.
     -   #### Typography
-        -   TBD.
+        -   Two Google fonts, to be determined at design phase.
     -   #### Imagery
         -   Images will be kept to a minimum, most likely just a hero image of something that corresponds to George's PD or Education.
-Also, a sidebar image will be used for all secondary pages.
+There will be an image of George on a profile page.
     -   #### Iconography
         -   Use icons in nav elements, social media elements